Amateur Public Links Championship

 - 25% of the field - First Come, First Served - 21 Entries

 - The course will be set-up at approximately 6,800-7,000 yards

-Practice rounds are available one week prior to the championship.
-Practice rounds may be played after 12:00 PM on the weekend.
-The price for a practice round is $30.00 + tax.
-Please call (239) 949-4700 to arrange your practice round.
+Practice rounds are available one week prior to the championship on a space available basis and after 12:00 PM on the weekend.
+The price for a practice round is $35.00 + tax.
+Please call (407) 787-4653 to arrange your practice round.
 The proper place to practice your golf swing is on the driving range, hitting multiple shots on the course is unacceptable.

 Exemptions Earned from this Tournament

 - Current year's Amateur Championship

 - Current year's Amateur Match Play Championship